HannoKishi/Countwords/README.md

 # Countwords
-count the number of words in a file.
+Count the number of words in a file.
+Regardless the Upper case letters or lower case letters.